 Writing This course has been designated as part of the University's Writing in the Major requirement.
 Thus, there will be two proofs assigned for each chapter.
 You will be expected to formulate a proof, and write it up clearly.
 These will be graded on a pass/fail basis.
-Each chapter's questions will be returned to you with comments, and if you do not earn a pass, then you can resubmit them at the close of the next chapter.
+Each chapter's questions will be returned to you with careful comments, and if you do not earn a pass, then you can resubmit them at the close of the next chapter.
 You may resubmit a problem for several consecutive chapters in a row, so long as you make a serious effort on each outstanding problem at each opportunity.
-Once you miss an opportunity to resubmit, or a retry does not contain any new work, or significant comments are ignored, then it will be scored as a fail.
+Once you miss an opportunity to resubmit, or a retry does not contain any new work, or significant comments and hints are ignored, then it will be scored as a fail.
 Failure to follow the directions for submitting these can result in a retry with no feedback from me.
+Please read the instructions and details provided with these problems very carefully.